 The 2021 Consumer Legal Needs Survey: What Attorneys Need to Know, Part I

-For 11 years now, Thomson Reuters has conducted its annual Consumer Legal Needs Survey.
+For some years now, Thomson Reuters has conducted its annual Consumer Legal Needs Survey.
 It’s the industry’s most thorough and comprehensive look at how actual legal consumers behave online when they investigate whether they need legal representation.
 For this iteration, 2,000 U.S. adults over the age of 18 who had a legal need in the last 12 months were asked about their experience, from researching solutions to hiring a lawyer.

 Here’s what you need to know: